llrs/RGCCA/README.md

 ```
 ## Example

-This is a basic example which shows you how the Agricultural inequality, the industrial development and the political enviorment classify some contries in 1964:
+This is a basic example which shows you how the Agricultural inequality, the industrial development and the political enviroment classify some countries in 1964:

 ``` r
 data(Russett)